 As difficult as it may be to wait for warmer temperatures, seeds planted too early tend to grow into spindly, less productive plants.
 Using the seed packet information is to your advantage.

 Now your seeds are started and the waiting begins!
-Use this time to prepare garden beds, containers, towers, and other planting areas so they will be ready when it is time for transplanting!
+Use this time to prepare garden beds, raised beds, containers, towers, and other planting areas so they will be ready when it is time for transplanting!